About the Undergraduate Major and Minor

 Preparation for the major: PORT 1–PORT6 (or PORT16A, PORT16B, PORT4, PORT5 and PORT6)

-• 6 Elective Portuguese Courses from either Concentration I: Brazilian and Portuguese Studies OR Concentration II: Spanish and Portuguese Studies
+• B) 6 Elective Portuguese Courses from Concentration I: Brazilian and Portuguese Studies and 6 Elective Spanish Courses from Concentration II: Spanish and Portuguese Studies

 Requirements for the Minor in Portuguese